Musical Theatre Podcast | Episode 14 – Some Random Musical Thoughts

 Musical Theatre Podcast | Episode 14 Some Random Musical Thoughts

-Take Me To The World contains affiliate links.
-If you make a purchase through one of these links I earn a commission at no extra cost to yourself.
+Posts on this site may have affiliate links.
+If you make a purchase using an affiliate link I earn a small commission at no extra cost to yourself.
 Thanks for your support.

 Episode 14 of the Take Me To The World Musical Theatre Podcast is a random episode where I talk about a few musical related topics that don’t require their own in-depth episode.
 Topics include if/when I will spoil a musical for myself, whether or not I only listen to musical cast recordings, and a random thing that sometimes happens in cast recordings that makes me deliriously happy.